Xu Yongyue

 Xu Yongyue (许永跃 (Xǔ Yǒngyuè); born July 1942) is a retired Chinese intelligence officer who served as the second Minister of State Security (MSS) from March 1998 to August 2007.
-A princeling born to Communist Party (CCP) elite, Xu rose to prominence after serving over a decade as private secretary to Chen Yun, the most senior of the Eight Elders and the leading hard-liner of the late 20th century CCP.
+A princeling born to Communist Party (CCP) elite, Xu rose to prominence after serving over a decade as private secretary (mishu) to Chen Yun, the most senior of the Eight Elders and the leading hard-liner of late 20th century China.
 After nine years as Minister of State Security, Xu's career ended unceremoniously in 2007 amid a number of scandals, most prominently a sex scandal which ensnared several senior party officials.
 The tightening of Sino-Russian intelligence cooperation is regarded as his most notable contribution.
 He has been accused of corruption, and involvement in human rights abuses including directing the persecution of religious minorities, extrajudicial killings, and executions of prisoners of conscience by organ harvesting.

 Early life and education

 Xu was born in July 1942 in Zhenping County, Nanyang, Henan.
 Xu has been described as a princeling or "second generation red", his father, Xu Mingzhen (born 1925), was a student in the economics department at Dade College in Hong Kong at the time of the establishment of the Chinese Communist Party (CCP).
 Xu Mingzhen left Hong Kong for Beijing to participate in the Cultural Revolution, and made a career for himself in the ranks of the CCP, serving abroad including in the Soviet Union working on military industrial projects in Kazakhstan.

 In the early 1990s, the elder Xu served as a prominent PRC emissary in cross-strait peace talks.
 In August 1992, he reportedly traveled to Taiwan and met with Taiwanese President Lee Teng-hui, making what CCP press described as "important contributions to the preparation" of the Wang–Koo summit.

 When Xu graduated from Beijing No. 8 High School in 1960, he reportedly performed poorly on college entry exams, and sought to use his father's influence in People's Liberation Army defense industrial projects in Kazakhstan to gain acceptance to university, a common practice for children of high Communist Party officials at the time, known as an "internal arrangement."
 His father refused, so Xu elected to study at the Beijing People's Public Security School (now the People's Public Security University of China) becoming a police officer at the headquarters of the Ministry of Public Security.

 After graduating college, he was accepted as a full member of the CCP in 1972, remaining at the Public Security School as secretary of the General Office until 1977, likely tasked with investigating the political loyalty of employees and making decisions on personnel.